ichim/LeafletForBlazor-NuGet/README.md

  > This class will be a parent class (more precisely, host class - there is no inheritance) for the geometric shapes (ex.
 Points), geometric map shapes appearance, geometric analisys and so one supported by RealTimeMap.

-The Geometric class gives you the ability to work with data in real time.
-The Points class, hosted by the Geometric class, gives you the ability to work with points that have a predefined but extensible structure.
-These points are defined by the StreamPoint class.

 ### Points class